k5924/one_brc_rs/README.md

 To switch between modes, keep the mode you want to run in config.toml

 ## Conclusions
 I'm going to stop here for now.
-I tried to make a multithreaded solution but the compiler has been fighting me about lifelines for the file which I couldnt find a way around (would appreciate if anyone comes up with a solution, please feel free to open a PR).
 The benchmarks taken dont include loading config params as thats something I added to make switching between solutions easier.
 The overhead they add to the app I havent included in the benchmarks and only start the timer before any of the processing code beings.
 To make this more fair, I open the file and build the hashmap after starting the timer so the only variable not accounted for in my benchmarks is the time taken to load config.

-For now, this is my "completed" solution until I figure out a way to make it run faster and how to use the threads in rust directly without lifeline issues.
+For now, this is my "completed" solution until I figure out a way to make it run faster (maybe spawning the threads asynchronously and reimplementing the key hashing and float parsing.
+Could then make the local_maps vector a channel/queue that I know has been populated once the threads have finished executing).
 I wasnt able to create the whole measurements.txt file as the JVM OOM when trying to create the file so on my machine for a 10000000 file these are my results:
 - Single threaded: 6600 ms (6 seconds)
 - Multithreaded: 1400 ms (1.4 seconds)
 - Multithreaded (using rayon): 1400 ms (1.4 seconds)